porglezomp/am-lit/_posts/2014-09-02-first-day-human-factor.md

 categories: school concepts
 ---

 The first day of school went pretty well, sort of how you'd expect, with every class dispensing a syllabus and most giving some sort of get-to-know-you homework.
 English class was no exception.
 I have to write a short little thing about myself, mostly just fill in the blank.
 I might put it up in a next post, but I'm not so sure about that.
 English class seems like it will be good (my English teacher maintains a class site and keeps it updated, so she's at least quite organized), more than half of the books that we're reading I know to be excellent.
+It looks like we're reading *Death of a Salesman*, and *The Adventures of Huckleberry Finn* as well as *The Great Gatsby* and maybe other good things.

 ## The Human Connection